zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - **Administrators and developers who need to log in to the homepage of the Discovery Service**

-    The username and password is not required anymore.
-Instead, the access is protected by a certificate.
-However, it will be changed to security client soon.
+    The access is protected by a certificate.

 - **Services that need to register to the Discovery Service**